-Ok, so we decided to act now and go as all-in we can this summer.
-The last six months we have practised, researched and prepared for a zero waste life style onboard.
+Ok, so we decided to act now and go as all-in as we can this summer.
+In the last six months, we have practiced, researched, and prepared for a zero-waste lifestyle onboard.
 Here is basically what we will do:

-1) Base our purchase and waste management on the zero waste guru Bea Johnson's five R's – REFUSE, REDUCE, REUSE, RECYCLE and ROT.
-We will even stretch one step further and RETURN all packaging to the sellers of whatever we need, but cannot buy without being forced to accept single use plastics in their delivery.
+1) Base our purchase and waste management on the zero waste guru Bea Johnson's five R's – REFUSE, REDUCE, REUSE, RECYCLE,single-use, and ROT.
+We will even stretch one step further and RETURN all packaging to the sellers of whatever we need, but cannot buy without being forced to accept single-use plastics in their delivery.

-3) Test new eco products, learn about harvesting wild foods, try new methods of cooking, handle waste water onboard as well as try composting of the biodegradable food waste we cannot use. ...AND WHAT ABOUT SOLAR FOOD?
-Looking into how food is being produced, transported and packaged around the world and the habits we have grown into when having access to anything we desire at anytime and anywhere, calls for action as well.
+3) Test new eco products, learn about harvesting wild foods, try new methods of cooking, handle wastewater onboard as well as try composting the biodegradable food waste we cannot use. ...AND WHAT ABOUT SOLAR FOOD?
+Looking into how food is being produced, transported, and packaged around the world and the habits we have grown into when having access to anything we desire at any time and anywhere calls for action as well.
 We simply can't keep on with that.
-We need to change these behaviours.
-In this project we will go all-in on this issue as well.
+We need to change these behaviors.
+In this project, we will go all-in on this issue as well.
 We chose to call it "solar foods".
-By only buying what we need and want from local producers, farmers, fisheries, sea weed developers and other pioneers in local food along our voyage, we hope to change our own habits and inspire others to do the same.
+By only buying what we need and want from local producers, farmers, fisheries, seaweed developers, and other pioneers in local food along our voyage, we hope to change our habits and inspire others to do the same.

-Our findings may not be "news" to all of you, but the all-in is perspective is new to us and we hope to inspire more people by sharing our experiences, display our failures and promote our best discoveries.
+Our findings may not be "news" to all of you, but the all-in perspective is new to us and we hope to inspire more people by sharing our experiences, displaying our failures, and promoting our best discoveries.

 – – – – –

-And here, some prepping-insights and learnings so far:
+And here, are some prepping insights and learnings so far:

 Coming home from the store and filling up the reusable jars.
 No trash, no waste, no plastics.
-It is not always easy, but when done it saves time, space and money...should be great news for anyone living in a small boat.
+It is not always easy, but when done it saves time, space, and money...should be great news for anyone living on a small boat.

 – Can you please put the cheese in my waxed cloth instead of your plastic wrapper?

-We are in the early phase of changing habits and behaviours in the stores.
+We are in the early phase of changing habits and behaviors in the stores.
 Some do accept to serve their customers in a new way, some do not.
-Some still gets really annoyed when being asked to think outside their box...
+Some still get annoyed when being asked to think outside their box...
 We will share our experiences and reactions along our voyage.

-Just cut a piece, use it directly with a spunge for dishes or grain it and mix with water and poor into your washing machine.
-It simply just get the job done by nature. – – –
+Just cut a piece, use it directly with a sponge for dishes, or grain it and mix with water and pour it into your washing machine.
+It simply just gets the job done by nature. – – –